Dozens of pregnant women, some bleeding or in labor, are turned away from ERs despite federal law

 Emergency room doctors at Ascension Seton Williamson in Texas handed her a pamphlet on miscarriage and told her to “let nature take its course" before discharging her without treatment for her ectopic pregnancy.

-When the 25-year-old returned three days later, still bleeding, doctors finally agreed to give her an injection to end the pregnancy.
+When she returned three days later, still bleeding, doctors finally agreed to give her an injection to end the pregnancy.
 It was too late.
 The fertilized egg growing on Thurman’s fallopian tube ruptured it, destroying part of her reproductive system.

 That's according to a complaint Thurman and the Center for Reproductive Rights filed last week asking the government to investigate whether the hospital violated federal law when staff failed to treat her initially in February 2023.

-“I was left to flail," Thurman said.
+“I was left to flail," said Thurman, 35.
 “It was nothing short of being misled.”

 The Biden administration says hospitals must offer abortions when needed to save a woman's life, despite state bans enacted after the Supreme Court overturned the constitutional right to an abortion more than two years ago.
 Texas is challenging that guidance and, earlier this summer, the Supreme Court declined to resolve the issue.

-Note: This story was first published on Aug.
-12, 2024.
-It was updated on Aug.
-14, 2024, to correct that Kyleigh Thurman is 35, not 25.